jhugard/StationeersStructureMover/README.md

 Items` structure.

-It uses brute force to find items to group into structures, so be patient if you have a lot of things in the world many pressurized squares.
+It uses brute force to find items to group into structures, so be patient if you have a lot of items, structures, and pressurized spaces.
 Should run pretty fast, but I have not tested it with very large save files.